driemworks/Grants-Program/applications/mercury-application-template.md

 | 3. | Build App | Build the main application that bundles IPFS and substrate |
 | 4. | User Interface | We will build a minimal user interface to allow users to interact with their nodes.
 This will be done with react and polkadot.js.
 This initial phase will be mostly setup.
 We will provide a **view** for users to view file metadata, to **add** data to their ipfs node, to **view** their cached data , and to **retrieve** files based on the file metadata available. |

-### Milestone 2 — Additional features
+### Milestone 2 — Permissioned IPFS

 Milestone 2 Goal:
-  The second milestone delivers a mechanism to enable the pinning service.
+  The second milestone delivers a mechanism to enable "file owners" to control access to their data.
 Here we:
   - build the tools needed to let new nodes join the private IPFS network.
-  -
+  - allow for controlling access to data

 * **Estimated Duration:** 4 weeks
 * **FTE:**  1